Business Programs for Industrial Customers

 Temporary Discharge Permits

-Temporary discharges may be associated with some type of facility or site cleanup, or one-time emergency discharge due to unusual or short-term circumstances, or discharges from a pilot project or test facility.
+Temporary discharges may be associated with some facility or site cleanup.
+Other examples include one-time emergency discharge due to unusual temporary circumstances or discharges from a pilot project and/or test facility.
 The type of pollutants found in temporary discharges may vary due to the differences in projects.
 Also, flow rates could be quite different depending on the size of the project.

 The Sewer District will issue a Temporary Discharge Permit allowing a discharge such as this to the sewer system.
 All temporary discharges must comply with our Code of Regulations and are subject to user charges.
-To obtain a Temporary Discharge Permit, please contact the Water Quality & Industrial Surveillance Department directly at (216) 641-6000 to discuss.
+To obtain a Temporary Discharge Permit, please fill out this form.

 In situations where none of the water supplied through a particular billing account returns to the public sewer system, the owner of the account may apply for Non-Discharge/Non-User Status.
 If the account qualifies, it will be removed from sewer billing.
 To apply for Non-Discharge/Non-User Status, please contact the Water Quality & Industrial Surveillance Department directly at (216) 641-6000.